E-MailRelay

 --address-verifier="account:1000-1002;lowercase" --domain=example.com

-With the check parameter the verifier will test whether the recipient address is a local account but always accept the address as valid, whether it is a local account or not.
+With the check parameter the verifier will determine whether the recipient address is a local account but always accept the address as valid.
+An address that does not match a local account will be accepted as a valid remote address.
 This is useful for outgoing traffic where local recipients can be delivered immediately without being sent to the next-hop SMTP server.

 Eg: